Model locks in Falcons vs. Patriots picks, score prediction, SGP for NFL Week 9

 Two teams heading in opposite directions square off in NFL Week 9 as the New England Patriots (6-2) host the Atlanta Falcons (3-4) on Paramount+.
 Drake Maye and the Patriots have won five straight games, most recently thumping the Cleveland Browns, 32-13.
 The Falcons lost their second straight game in Week 8, falling 34-10 to the Miami Dolphins with backup quarterback Kirk Cousins under center.

 Kickoff from Gillette Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-New England is a 5.5-point favorite in the latest Falcons vs. Patriots odds from SportsLine consensus, while the over/under for total points scored is 45.5.
-The Patriots are -248 money line favorites (risk $248 to win $100), while the Falcons are +202 underdogs.
+New England is a 4.5-point favorite in the latest Falcons vs. Patriots odds from SportsLine consensus, while the over/under for total points scored is 45.5.
+The Patriots are -238 money line favorites (risk $238 to win $100), while the Falcons are +194 underdogs.
 Before making any Patriots vs. Falcons picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Falcons vs. Patriots at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: